crazysmc/chatterino-watching-minimal/readme.md

 Only URLs of `www.twitch.tv` tabs are visible to the extension.

-In order to allow this extension to communicate with the Chatterino app, add the extension ID in the browser integration settings.
+In order to allow this extension to communicate with the Chatterino app, add the extension ID `@chatterino-watching-minimal.crazysmc` in the browser integration settings.

 The last selected Twitch stream is sent as a `select` message and the set of all open Twitch streams is sent as a `sync` message.